NinerNet Communications™

 But that was the last straw.
 We can’t go on wondering from one day to the next if we’re going to have access to our account.
 We can’t go on wondering if we’re going to have access to our funds, that we have earned from our clients and had paid to us in our account to pay our suppliers.
 Tying to do business under these conditions is intolerable.

 So we have pulled the plug.
 Starting with our invoices this month, we will no longer be invoicing our Zambian clients in kwachas.
 We will squeeze the few remaining kwachas in our account out to pay our suppliers — data centres, domains registrars, phone companies, “tax consultants” — and then we will abandon our Stanbic accounts.
-(What’s the point in jumping through Stanbic’s hoop to close them formally?!)
+(What’s the point in jumping through Stanbic’s hoops to close them formally?!)
 By the end of September 2024 we will no longer accept payments into our Stanbic account.
 Our September invoices will be issued by our Canadian company and will be payable in US dollars.
 We are in the process of de-registering NinerNet Communications in Zambia, and we have stopped filing tax returns and paying taxes to the ZRA.

 Zambia has won; we admit defeat.